huitema/dnsoquic/draft-ietf-dprive-dnsoquic.md

 1. No attempt is made to evade potential blocking of DNS over QUIC traffic by middleboxes.

-2. No attempt to support server initiated transactions, which are used only in DNS Stateful Operations (DSO) {{?RFC8490}}.
+2. No attempt to support server-initiated transactions, which are used only in DNS Stateful Operations (DSO) {{?RFC8490}}.

 Specifying the transmission of an application over QUIC requires specifying how